-Suitable Specific Gravity for Analysis: For Samples with a minimum volume of 90ml and less than 150ml, specific gravity measured at 1.005 or higher with a refractometer, or 1.010 or higher with lab sticks.
-For Samples with a volume of 150ml and above, specific gravity measured at 1.003 or higher with a refractometer only.
+Suitable Specific Gravity for Analysis: For Samples with a minimum volume of 90 mL and less than 150 mL, specific gravity measured at 1.005 or higher with a refractometer, or 1.010 or higher with lab sticks.
+For Samples with a volume of 150 mL and above, specific gravity measured at 1.003 or higher with a refractometer only.

-Suitable Volume of Urine for Analysis: A minimum of 90 mL, whether the Laboratory will be analysing the Sample for all or only some Prohibited Substances or Prohibited Methods.
+Suitable Volume of Urine for Analysis: A minimum of 90 mL, whether the Laboratory will be analyzing the Sample for all or only some Prohibited Substances or Prohibited Methods.